Model Configuration Variables

 DEFAULT_MODEL=gpt-4.1-nano

-# Powerful model for web search
+# Best model for web search

 DEFAULT_WEBSEARCH_MODEL=gemini-2.5-pro